maksgraczyk/Polassis/README.md

 * Dictating to the clipboard (e.g. "podyktuj do schowka")
 * Presenting the possibilities of Polassis (**not implemented**)

+Nearly all stable and old beta releases have also a possibility to "redirect" some functions to a PC/Mac (e.g. if you want to check something on Wikipedia, Polassis can tell your computer to open the website).
+If you want to use that, you must trigger the appropriate option in the Polassis settings and set up the server in your computer.
+The server is called Polassis Server and can be downloaded from http://polassis.pl/download/PolassisServer.jar (its source code will be published under GNU GPL v3 by the end of July 2018 if I still have access to it).

+### Intents
+Polassis has a few intents which can be called externally, e.g. by Tasker or Llama:
+* Starting the assistant:
+  * Type: start activity
+  * Package name: com.mg.polassis
+  * Class name: com.mg.polassis.misc.Assistant
+  * Extras: none
+* Activating the assistant (starting the assistant and a speech recognition service):
+  * Type: start service
+  * Package name: com.mg.polassis
+  * Class name: com.mg.polassis.service.BackgroundSpeechRecognitionService
+  * Extras: none
+* Activating the assistant in the classic mode (via the activity):
+  * Type: start activity
+  * Package name: com.mg.polassis
+  * Class name: com.mg.polassis.misc.Assistant
+  * Extras:
+    * Boolean: "activation" = true
+* Starting the assistant and telling it a specific command:
+  * Type: start activity
+  * Package name: com.mg.polassis
+  * Class name: com.mg.polassis.misc.Assistant
+  * Extras:
+    * String: "command" = any command, e.g. "włącz YouTube" (in Polish)
+* Starting the assistant and telling it a specific command requiring the separate confirmation:
+  * Type: start activity
+  * Package name: com.mg.polassis
+  * Class name: com.mg.polassis.misc.Assistant
+  * Extras:
+    * String: "command" = any command, e.g. "włącz YouTube" (in Polish)
+    * Boolean: "ask_for_confirmation" = true

 ### Troubleshooting
 * If the microphone button turns grey and is stuck in this state:
   * Check whether speech recognition is installed and set up properly in your device.
 You might have to grant the speech recognition service an audio recording permission if you use Android 6.0+.
-  * Experimenting with Polassis settings is worthwhile (e.g. triggering the option "Wymusz. silnika Google" which is responsible for forcing using the Google speech-to-text engine)
+  * Experimenting with the Polassis settings is worthwhile (e.g. triggering the option "Wymusz. silnika Google" which is responsible for forcing using the Google speech-to-text engine)
   * If you use text-to-speech, check whether a TTS service is installed and set up properly in your device.
   * If you use Android 6.0+, check what permissions Polassis has been granted in your device.